-The GAZ-53A and GAZ-66 vehicles are equipped with drum-type brakes with a hydraulic drive and a hydraulic vacuum booster
+The GAZ-53A and GAZ-66 vehicles are equipped with drum-type brakes with a hydraulic drive and a hydrovacuum booster

-The brakes of the front and rear wheels of the GAZ-53A are identical in design and differ only in size.
+The front and rear brakes of the GAZ-53A are identical in design and differ only in size.

-The rear brakes of the GAZ-b6, unlike the brakes of the GAZ-53A, do not have protective screens on the brake cylinders, but have rear pads with long linings.
+The rear brakes of the GAZ-b6, unlike the brakes of the GAZ-53A, do not have protective screens on the brake cylinders, but have rear shoes with long linings.

-The front brakes of the GAZ-66 have two cylinders, each of which acts on its own pad.
+The front brakes of the GAZ-66 have two cylinders, each of which acts on its own shoe.

 The design of the brakes is shown in Fig. 1 and 2.
-The action of the hydraulic vacuum booster is based on the use of vacuum in the engine suction pipe.
+The operation of the hydraulic vacuum booster is based on the use of vacuum in the engine intake pipe.

 All these parts are combined into one hermetically sealed unit, which is mounted on two brackets on the longitudinal beam of the frame.

-The vacuum chamber of the amplifier is connected to the engine suction pipeline through a pipeline and a plate shut-off valve.
+The vacuum chamber of the booster is connected to the engine intake pipe through a pipeline and a plate shut-off valve.

-The shut-off valve is installed in close proximity to the vacuum source, thereby maintaining maximum vacuum in the amplifier system.
+The shut-off valve is installed in close proximity to the vacuum source, due to which the maximum vacuum is maintained in the booster system.

 Adjusting the gap between the pads and drums.
 The brakes should be adjusted when the brake drums have cooled down and the wheel bearings are correctly adjusted.